 What Defenses Can I Possibly Use in My Arson Charge?

 As seen above, a prosecutor must prove beyond a reasonable doubt that you maliciously and intentionally set the fire.
-Your criminal defense lawyer in Manassas, VA, can help you show that:
+Your criminal defense lawyer in Fairfax, VA, can help you show that:

 You had no malicious intent – your lawyer may be able to show that you had no ill motive and had not anticipated that outcome.